python-attrs/attrs/docs/hashing.rst

 If such objects are to be stored in hash-based collections, it can be useful to compute the hash codes only once and then store the result on the object to make future hash code requests fast.
 To enable caching of hash codes, pass ``cache_hash=True`` to ``@attrs``.
 This may only be done if ``attrs`` is already generating a hash function for the object.
-If the hash code is cached, no field involved in hash code computation may be mutated after construction.
-Therefore, it is strongly recommended that classes with cached hashcodes be ``frozen``.

 .. [#fn1] The hash is computed by hashing a tuple that consists of an unique id for the class plus all attribute values.